zxul767/zxul767.github.io/docs/source/index.rst

-Home
+On Thinking
 ===================================

-**Gist** is a Python library that allows you to get the gist of any piece of information, whether it be text, images, audio or video.
+This is a test commit for the `On Thinking` book...

 .. math::